Become a Certified Lifeguard in Broome County with ALA

 • Exit the water without using steps or a ladder

-• All within 1 minute and 40 seconds
+• Complete all within 1 minute and 40 seconds

 Lifeguarding in Broome County: Long-Term Career Options

-Although many view lifeguarding as a summer job for students, it can grow into a long-term profession.
-Year-round employment is available at indoor pools and aquatic centers, and lifeguards can pursue additional training to advance into roles such as:
+Although many view lifeguarding as a summer job, it can grow into a long-term profession.
+Year-round employment opportunities may be available at indoor pools and aquatic centers that operate beyond seasonal schedules.
+With additional training and experience, lifeguards can advance into roles such as:

 • Water Safety Instructor